 Watermelon takes up a lot of space.
 The vines alone can reach up to 20 feet in length.
 If you plan on planting multiple watermelons, make sure to have plenty of room.
-Grow the vines in raised rows, or also known as hills, which will allow for efficient drainage and hold heat from the sun longer.
-Plant the watermelons at least two feet in a five feet wide hill.
+Grow the vines in raised rows or hills which allow efficient drainage and hold heat from the sun longer.
+Plant the watermelons at least two feet apart in a five-foot-wide hill.
 However, keep them six feet apart if you plant in rows.

 You can tell when a watermelon is ripe as it will break easily from the vine upon twisting.
 An additional sign of ripeness is when the bottom of the watermelon changes to a rich yellow color from white.